-Social Media Advocacy Shapes AARP Healthcare Reform Outreach
+Social Media Advocacy Campaign Shapes AARP Healthcare Public Affairs Outreach

-Social media advocacy and social media activism are having tremendous impact on the national debate surrounding healthcare reform, with AARP serving as a case study for efforts to shape public policy in the age of web 2.0 advocacy.
+Social media advocacy and activism are tremendously impacting the national debate surrounding healthcare reform.
+AARP serves as a case study for efforts to shape public policy in the age of digital public affairs advocacy.

-Paul Anderson, vice president for Communications Strategy and Public Outreach at AARP reports on fast-growing social media action and adoption by the AARP membership, and on the power of new media advocacy to drive engagement as part of a call to action.
-P
+Paul Anderson, vice president for Communications Strategy and Public Relations at AARP reports on fast-growing social media action and adoption by the AARP membership and on the power of new media advocacy to drive engagement as part of a call to action.

-aul sat down with “On the Record…Online,” the official podcast of the PRSA 2010 International Conference to discuss managing social media advocacy programs at AARP.
+Paul sat down with “On the Record…Online,” the official podcast of the Public Relations Society of America 2010 International Conference, to discuss managing online public relations advocacy programs at AARP.

 Following Graham’s retirement, Anderson became managing director of public affairs for the U.S. Government Accountability Office.

-2:10 Social media advocacy case study: senior citizens represent the fastest growing segment on Facebook.
-In response to growing adoption, AARP has moved aggressively into social media advocacy, social media activism, social media networking applications and blogs.
+2:10 Social media advocacy case study: senior citizens represent the fastest-growing segment on Facebook.
+In response to growing adoption, AARP has moved aggressively into social media advocacy, activism, networking applications, and blogs.

 2:37 Social media advocacy drives community engagement more efficiently than ever before.
 AARP research determines which members will take suggested actions on the organization’s behalf and will follow relevant AARP social media campaigns.